Senior Services in Minneapolis, MN

 Seniors who don't require around-the-clock monitoring, but are not safe living alone, may consider looking into an assisted living community.
 Residents of assisted living communities typically have their own unfurnished apartment (studio, one-bedroom or two-bedroom) with access to healthcare assistance, group activities, housekeeping services, some laundry services, and meals served in a congregate dining room.
 The healthcare staff will offer some form of emergency pendant call system and “I’m O.K.” checks to ensure each resident is looked after.
 Catholic Eldercare owns two assisted living residences: MainStreet Lodge and RiverVillage East – which includes a memory care floor.
 For more information, visit Assisted Living.

 Skilled Nursing Care or Nursing Homes

 Elderly adults who need 24-hour monitoring and day-to-day living assistance often move into skilled nursing facilities.
 Skilled nursing facilities are residential and rehabilitation centers that employ caregivers, nurses, therapists and other trained staff members.
 In addition to providing treatment for illnesses, injuries and other medical conditions, skilled nursing facilities are designed to satisfy residents' emotional and psychological needs as well.
 This means providing ample opportunities for socializing such as group activities and regular communal meals.
 Many skilled nursing facilities include a floor or wing designated for people with Alzheimer's or dementia.
-Catholic Eldercare On Main offers both traditional skilled nursing care and memory care.
+The Catholic Eldercare, Albert J. Hofstede Care Center offers both traditional skilled nursing care and memory care.
 For more information, visit Skilled Care or Memory Care.